aakamshpm/inbox-hire/README.md

 - Send a test email (from Gmail or similar) and CC your inbox email (e.g., yourusername@yourdomain.com)
 - Watch as your application appears in the dashboard!

+---

 ### ⚠️ Limitations (Hackathon Version)

+- The main workflow supported: **sending from your private inbox and receiving replies**, which triggers parsing and DB entry.
-- Only one shared domain (aakamshpm.space) is used for all users
+- Only one shared domain (`aakamshpm.space`) is used for all users.
-- Replies to job mails may not include the inbox email in CC, limiting automatic status updates
+- Replies to job mails may not include the inbox email in CC, limiting automatic status updates in that case.

+---

 ### 📹 Demo Video

-- 🎥 Watch on YouTube:
+🎥 Watch on YouTube: _link coming soon_

+---

-- 🙏 Acknowledgements
+### 🙏 Acknowledgements

 - Postmark for the fantastic Inbound Email support
-  - Supabase for PostgreSQL + auth layer
+- Supabase for PostgreSQL
 - Google Gemini for AI-based email parsing

+---

 ### 📬 Contact

-- Made with 💙 by Aakamsh P M
+Made with 💙 by Aakamsh P M

----